jmarchesini/monkey-ball/README.md

 ### Benchmark ###

-In Chapter 10 of the compiler book, Ball supplies a benchmark to measure the difference in runtime between the interpreter and compiler in the time it takes to calculate `fibonacci(35)`.
+In Chapter 10 of the compiler book, Ball supplies a benchmark to measure the difference in runtime between the interpreter and compiler to calculate `fibonacci(35)`.
 To build the benchmark use:

 `> go build -o fibonacci ./benchmark`